(Read the video transcript.)

 The two entrepreneurs spent months drumming up support for the Erie Insurance Exchange, with nothing but their axiom and a business plan scribbled on a 10-cent tablet.

-A scant three years after opening for business, ERIE was already expanding.
+Only three years after opening for business, ERIE was already expanding.
 A second office was opened in Pittsburgh, Pa., in 1928.

 The company took its first steps outside Pennsylvania in 1953 when it opened a branch in Silver Spring, Md.
 By the new millennium, ERIE was operating in 12 states and the District of Columbia.